 About Michael Eckstein

 I’m an award-winning accountant, business advisor, and a mediocre runner.
-I help digital agencies and freelancers:
+I help marketing agencies, consultants, & freelancers:

 - tackle tax compliance,

 - fix cash flow, and

 So, they can finally:

 - eat dinner with their family,

 I started my career as a tax accountant doing personal tax returns.
 In a few short years, I became one of the highest-rated accountants in my area, became treasurer of a local non-profit (a business improvement district, if you’ve ever head of them), was quoted by dozens of websites, newspapers, and magazines, and even spoke on a few podcasts.
 Frankly, I was successful, my business was successful, and I was making good money.